cashubtc/awesome-cashu/README.md

 - [ChatNut](https://chatnut.sparkpay.pt/) is a privacy-preserving Chat application for large language models (LLMs) that users pay-per-request with an integrated Cashu wallet without having to create accounts.
 - [X-Cashu](https://github.com/callebtc/xcashu) is a work-in-progress project that aims to create a 402 Payment Required scheme to monetize REST API access by using ecash in HTTP headers.

+### LN Address Support
+- [npub.cash](https://npub.cash) is a Lightning-Address provider for nostr pubkeys based on [Cashu-Address](https://github.com/lightning-digital-entertainment/cashu-address)
+- [SatsContact](https://github.com/massmux/SatsContact) is a Lightning address provider that automatically generates @sats.contact Lightning addresses and real-time converts received amounts in Cashu tokens sent to the Telegram Chat.

 ### Various nutcases
 - [Nutband](https://github.com/jooray/nutband) aims to use Cashu payments over long range radio and other mesh networks using Reticulum and LXMF.
 - [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
 Read the code [here](https://github.com/gandlafbtc/cashu-faucet).
 - [Redeem](https://redeem.cashu.me/) webtool allows you to redeem any Cashu token directly onto your Lightning wallet without having to receive it in a Cashu wallet [GitHub](https://github.com/cashubtc/cashu-redeem).
 - [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played ([GitHub](https://github.com/gandlafbtc/spacenut))
 - [CashuProjects](https://github.com/CashuProjects) is collection of TypeScript projects
-- [SatsContactBot](https://github.com/massmux/SatsContact) is a Telegram bot that converts Lightning Zaps/Tips in Cashu Ecash sent to you via a Telegram message
-- [npub.cash](https://npub.cash) is a Lightning-Address provider for nostr pubkeys based on [Cashu-Address](https://github.com/lightning-digital-entertainment/cashu-address)
 - [Shopstr](https://shopstr.store) is a Nostr marketplace client that uses Cashu tokens to settle payments via DMs
 - [cashu-escrow-kit](https://github.com/f321x/cashu-escrow-kit) Ecash escrow provider and client concept.
 - [CLN mint plugin](https://github.com/gudnuf/cln_pyshu_mint) is a work-in-progress CLN plugin for running a mint on your own node.
 - [Wrapnuts](https://github.com/wrapnuts/wrapnuts/tree/main) is a CLI developed for embedding cashu into files with the help of steganography.
-- [nuts.cash](https://www.nuts.cash/home)  is an ecash wallet that saves your proofs in the Nostr Relays.